kiproping/quartz/content/_index.md

 ---
 ## Kenya Kwanza

-> **Kenya Kwanza** is a Kenyan political alliance currently headed by [William Ruto](https://en.wikipedia.org/wiki/William_Ruto "William Ruto").
+> **Kenya Kwanza** is a Kenyan political alliance currently headed by [William-Ruto](notes/William-Ruto.md).
 The political coalition currently forms the majority side in both the National Assembly as well as the Senate of Kenya.
 It was formed in the run-up to the 2022 Kenyan general elections by its three founding parties [UDA](https://en.wikipedia.org/wiki/United_Democratic_Alliance_(Kenya) "United Democratic Alliance (Kenya)"), [Amani National Congress](https://en.wikipedia.org/wiki/Amani_National_Congress "Amani National Congress") and [FORD–Kenya](https://en.wikipedia.org/wiki/Ford_Kenya "Ford Kenya") By 8 April 2022 eight other political parties had joined the alliance bringing the total number of constituent member-parties to 12.
 On 18 August 2022, a number of politicians from the [United Democratic Movement](https://en.wikipedia.org/wiki/United_Democratic_Movement_(Kenya) "United Democratic Movement (Kenya)") announced they would be joining the alliance.

 Source [Wikipedia](https://en.wikipedia.org/wiki/Kenya_Kwanza)